fboender/mcplayeredit/README.txt

     New World> warp Isle of Despair
     Warped player position to Isle of Despair

+    New World> settime sunrise
+    Time of day set to sunrise

     New World> save
     Saved.
 Backup created (/home/user/.minecraft/saves/New World/level.dat.bak)